 Where Rabbits Got Their Name

-Now that we've covered rabbits and hares, let's talk about bunnies.
-A bunny is not a species.
+Now that we've covered rabbits vs. hares, let's talk about bunnies.
+First and foremost, "bunny" is not a species.
 It is simply a term of endearment (mostly with domesticated rabbits) with a long history.

-According to Dictionary.com, beginning sometime in the early 17th century, the word "bunny" was used to refer to a young girl.
+Beginning sometime in the early 17th century, the word "bunny" was used to refer to a young girl.
 The word bunny itself could be a derivative of the Scottish word bun (rabbit, squirrel, tail of a hare) or from the French word bon (good).
-Gradually, the term bunny expanded to describe not just young female humans, but also young and/or small animals.
+Gradually, the term bunny expanded to describe not just young female humans but also young and/or small animals.
 Nowadays, it generally refers to a baby rabbit.

 Find out more on rabbits and hares by following the Wide Open Pets Facebook page!

-This article was originally published September 25, 2019
+This article was originally published on September 25, 2019